-This super easy flower science experiment will help kids understand parts of a flower, the flower life cycle, and capillary action – all with a stunningly beautiful kids activity they will remember for years!
+This super easy dying flowers science experiment will help kids understand parts of a flower, the flower life cycle, and capillary action – all with a stunningly beautiful kids activity they will remember for years!

 Flowers for Kids